ch-stark/gitops-rbac-example/blog/blog.md

 This will be prevented because the ClusterRole has not the necessary permissions.

-Tryo to sync a Policy from Git which uses a PlacementRule
+Try to sync a Policy from Git which uses a PlacementRule

 ![Disallowplacementrules from Git](images/argocddisallowplacementrule.png)